-- I’ll also sometimes add the extra egg whites to my oatmeal in the morning to boost the protein in that.
+- I’ll also sometimes add the extra egg whites to my oatmeal in the morning to boost the protein.

 I mean, these small batch pumpkin cookies are not complicated, but here are a few quick notes to ensure success!

 - Use good quality, not watery pumpkin: my favorite is Libby’s® Canned Pumpkin (not sponsored).
 It’s always been reliably consistent in quality.
 If the pumpkin is watery, it will affect the cookie taste.
 Dab excess water off of overly wet pumpkin for best results.

-- While we’re talking pumpkin, make sure it is canned pumpkin puree, NOT pumpkin pie filling.
+- While we’re talking pumpkin, make sure it is canned pumpkin puree, not pumpkin pie filling.
 Pie filling has extra ingredients that we don’t need in this recipe.